chrisb13/cb.github.io/resources/index.md

 There are loads of python blogs on the internet.
 The aspiration of this blog is to provide useful tips on using Python for data analysis for climate science.
 To start, here are some Python resources I have found useful.

   * Johnny Lin's book [_A Hands-On Introduction to Using Python in the Atmospheric and Oceanic Sciences_](http://www.johnny-lin.com/pyintro/) is a friendly introduction.
 He also runs a Python climate science user [mailing list](http://pyaos.johnny-lin.com/) and [has a list of climate science python tutorials](http://pyaos.johnny-lin.com/?page_id=217).
+More recently, there's this book: [Python Programming and Visualization for Scientists](http://www.sundogpublishing.com/shop/python-programming-and-visualization-for-scientists-alex-decaria/).

   * Wes McKinney's book [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) is another good primer with chapters devoted to Numpy, Pandas and matplotlib.
 Wes McKinney has a finance background and is the original author of the Pandas library, as a result, examples from the book are of less interest to climate scientists.